 It started with one workshop.

-When Mark Gudgel and Drew Beiter conceived of the Educators' Institute for Human Rights in 2010, they had a simple idea: to share what they'd learned and be open to learning from others.
+When Mark Gudgel and Drew Beiter conceived of the Educators' Institute for Human Rights in June of 2011, they had a simple idea: to share what they'd learned and be open to learning from others.
 As Museum Teacher Fellows (MTF) at the United States Holocaust Memorial Museum (USHMM) in Washington, DC, they'd trained on best practices in Holocaust education with a world renowned institution.
 How could they pass that experience to others?

 The idea becomes reality